-Plans and/or plats of proposed subdivisions may be referred by the Zoning Administrator or Land Use Authority to the City’s various departments and staff, special districts, governmental boards, bureaus, utility companies, and other agencies which will provide public and private facilities and services to the subdivision for their information and comments.
+When required by this title, §10-20 of Utah State Code (as amended), or when deemed by the Zoning Administrator to be in the best interest of the general health, safety, and welfare of the City’s residents, plans and/or plats of proposed subdivisions may be referred by the Zoning Administrator or Land Use Authority to the City’s various departments and staff, special districts, governmental boards, bureaus, utility companies, and other agencies which will provide public and private facilities and services to the subdivision for their information and comments.
 The Zoning Administrator shall be responsible for coordinating any comments received from public and private entities and shall decide which agencies to refer proposed subdivision plans and plats to.